imdrasil/jennifer_sqlite3_adapter/README.md

 end
 ```

-`user` and `password` configuration is not required as database is SQLite doesn't provide db-user authentication and they are ignored. `host` options is used to specify path to db-file, `db` - file name.
+`user` and `password` configurations are not required as SQLite doesn't provide user authentication and they are ignored. `host` options is used to specify database file folder path, `db` - file name.

-As

 ### Supported data types